Janinez0367/github-tutorial/README.md

 Setting up a _**GitHub**_ account :
 1. Go to [github.com](Github.com)
-2. On the top right corner click sign in or sign up(insert picture)
+2. On the top right corner click sign in or sign up

 Creating a SSH Key: (To connect to your remote)
 1. Login into your [Github](github.com) account that you have or just created.